Making hojicha with black tea: a fun (and cheap) way to broaden your tea repertoire

 Black tea hojicha is a delicious, deep roasted version of black tea that has a mellower flavor and less caffeine than regular black tea.

-In this article, we will explain how to roast black tea at home using regular black tea.
+In this article, I’ll explain how to roast black tea at home using regular black tea.

 Advantages of roasting tea at home